Section III - A Spiritual Being Living in the World of Matter

 Fears must be faced.
 Felt.
 Experienced.
 The way to cancel a fear is by going inside and actually feeling every fear that comes up.
 And poof!
 Just like that, the fear we feel dissolves into nothingness.
 Then our brain can generate single-minded thoughts about our desires.

 The lessons we learn when we make a habit of standing up for all three points of our triangle become the crucible of fire that transforms us from mere potential into fully-actualized beings.
-This is the essence of ancient alchemy, we turn our character from pig iron to fine steel, and ultimately to gold.
+This is the essence of ancient alchemy.
+We turn our character from pig iron to fine steel, and ultimately to gold.

-The Seven Dimensions we Access Through our Bodymind
+The Seven Dimensions We Access Through our Bodymind

 Our bodymind provides our spirit and soul access to seven incredible dimensions.
 Within our bodymind, all seven dimensions operate simultaneously and interface with each other in real time.
 That means, all our body’s organ systems and all seven dimensions have very simple operating systems.
 Each dimension gives our spirit and soul profound wonders to experience:

 - Etheric: This is the energy double to our physical body and gives the most direct reflection of our overall health.
 When we hold a blouse or shirt up to the mirror and look at how the color of the garment either enlivens our face or diminishes it, we are looking at our etheric body.
 This body directly responds to the quality of our food and drink, exercise and rest.
 When we look at the “color” in a person’s face we are glimpsing their etheric body.
-Their color directly reflects their vitality.
+Their color directly reflects their vitality, or lack thereof.

 - Mental: The third dimension gives our spirit access to all the physical sciences, philosophies, religions, mythologies, cultural mores and all the ways we communicate with others.
 The mental realm operates through our brain and nervous system.
 Until quantum physics, all our sciences were restricted to only considering the physical and mental realms, as if the other dimensions didn’t count.
 Scientists are awakening to the wonders of a multi-dimensional universe.